JoeBarbone/c-w11-note-taker/README.md

 ## Live Site

-No live site can be demoed for this project.
+This project cannot be used wtih GitHub Pages as it depends on NodeJS to run.
 To use the project, please clone the github repo.
-Once cloned, please perform the following tasks in your project folder:
+Once cloned, please perform the following tasks in your project folder at the GitBash prompt:

 * npm init -y
 * npm install express